 Currently, available VA mortgage loan terms are 15 and 30year fixed interest, as well as 3-1 and 5-1 ARMs (Adjustable Rate Mortgages).

 Another Perk: VA Home Mortgage Loans Are Assumable – A Welcomed Advantage In The Sale Of Your Home, Especially In A Market With High-Interest Rates.

 While I tried to cover the most common concerns of borrowers looking for VA loan financing, please do not hesitate to email me your questions at [email protected]

 Apply online now, and get one step closer to obtaining the best financing for your next dream home.

 Worried about covering closing costs?
 My quote will always include a choice of 3 interest rates, one of which will cover most or all of your VA loan closing costs.

-Choose a Utah VA home loan in 2019 – you earned this benefit!
+Choose the Utah VA home loan in 2022 – you earned this benefit!